Chairman Mao en route to Anyuan

-Chairman Mao en Route to Anyuan is a 1967 oil painting by Liu Chunhua.
+Chairman Mao en route to Anyuan is a 1967 oil painting by Liu Chunhua.
 It pictures a young Mao Zedong as one of the common people, ready to take on any obstacle that comes forth.
 This artwork is a strong example of Chinese communist propaganda and shows the devotion which their culture had to Chairman Mao.

 Function

-This artwork served as propaganda during the Cultural Revolution (1967-1976).
-During the earlier years of the Cultural Revolution, Liu Chunhua turned to social realism for creating portraits of Mao Zedong.
+This artwork served as propaganda during the Cultural Revolution (1966–1976).
+During the earlier years of the Cultural Revolution, Liu Chunhua turned to socialist realism for creating portraits of Mao Zedong.
 This method allowed for intelligible subjects and emotionally moving themes that targeted the working class.
 Chairman Mao aimed to regain his hold after political struggles within his party, and this work focused on the concern of Chairman Mao and the communist party as a way to show the people his goals.